 Bannister Creek Perth is close to where I live.
 Lately, I have been spending more time photographing around the Perth region.
-I am “shooting locally“, focusing on what is happening within my own “backyard”.
+Rather than choosing exotic locations, I am focusing on what is happening within my own backyard.

-Intriguing the rear of the all the suburban blocks uniformly face the creek.
+Intriguingly the rear of the all the suburban blocks uniformly face the creek.
 The houses do not look out onto the creek.
-This is almost a dismissive gesture to the creek’s importance in an otherwise flat and dry landscape.
+Its an almost dismissive gesture to the creek’s importance in a notably flat and dry landscape.
 One does wonder what the planners were thinking by turning their backs on this rare urban feature?

 Bannister Creek has had significant wetland restoration work done to it recently.
+It has undergone restoration from a drain to a living stream as a Living Streams and Restoration project.
 The health of this creek and others like it all have an impact on the health of the Canning and Swan Rivers.

 This image was made in a section in which some restoration work was recently undertaken.
 Although not visible in the photograph, immediately behind the paperbarks are houses.
 The creek runs between the back fences of houses.
 Super six fencing close off the occupants’ view and connection to the watercourse behind them.
 That fencing travels almost the entire length of both sides of the shallow depression that contains Bannister Creek.

 Wista 4×5 field camera, 300mm Nikkor lens on TMax 4×5 sheet film, 1 second at f64.